peymanbarca/retail-scm-cloud-coen6313-project/ReadMe.md

-# Microservice Systems & LLM-Based Multi-Agent Systems Benchmarking
+# Cloud Native Microservice Systems for Retail SCM

-In this project, we're going to develop a Microservice (MS) and deploy in cloud.
+In this project, we're going to develop a Microservice system (MS) and deploy it in cloud.

 A case study for retail supply chain management is implemented.